Drinking the Kool-Aid: Use

 The phrase or metaphor has also often been used in a political context, usually with a negative implication.
 In 2002, Arianna Huffington used the phrase "pass the Kool-Aid, pardner" in a column about an economic forum hosted by President George W. Bush.
 Later, commentators Michelangelo Signorile and Bill O'Reilly have used the term to describe those whom they perceive as following certain ideologies blindly.
 In a 2009 speech, Newsweek editor Jon Meacham stressed his political independence by saying, "I did not drink the Obama Kool-Aid last year."

 In 2011, columnist Meghan Daum wrote that the phrase had become "one of the nation's most popular idiomatic trends," while bemoaning its rise in popularity, calling its usage "grotesque, even offensive."
 She cited, among others, usages by Starbucks CEO Howard Schultz, who said that he "drank the Kool-Aid as much as anyone else about Obama," and Us Weekly magazine, which reported during the short marriage of Kim Kardashian and Kris Humphries that "Kris is not drinking the Kardashian Kool-Aid."

 In February 2012, "Drinking the Kool-Aid" won first place in an online poll by Forbes magazine as "the single most annoying example of business jargon."

-In September 2012, Natalia Kills released the music video of "Controversy", a track from her 2013 album Trouble.
-The song features a bold exploration of societal issues and includes rapid-fire references to controversial topics.
-One of these references includes the lyric "Drink the Kool-Aid, don't drink the Kool-Aid", which alludes to the dangers of blindly following ideologies and destructive behaviors.
-This phrase draws a parallel to the Jonestown massacre and reflects Kills' own experience with cult-like influences during her youth.
-In an interview with Glamour, Kills explained that the song critiques the hypocrisy of societal judgment and the way suffering is often sensationalized, particularly in the media and on social media.
+"Controversy", a track from Natalia Kills's 2013 album Trouble, includes the lyric "Drink the Kool-Aid, don't drink the Kool-Aid".
+Kills explained that the song critiques the hypocrisy of societal judgment and the way suffering is often sensationalized, particularly in the media and on social media.

-In the 2020 book Rage by Bob Woodward, which is an outcome of 18 interviews with former president Donald Trump, Woodward quotes Trump's reaction to his question about the responsibility of white, wealthy people who should help understand general population motivations of Black Lives Matter protesters.
+In the 2020 book Rage by Bob Woodward, which is an outcome of 18 interviews with then-former president Donald Trump, Woodward quotes Trump's reaction to his question about the responsibility of white, wealthy people who should help understand general population motivations of Black Lives Matter protesters.
 Trump replied: "You really drank the Kool-Aid, didn't you?
 Just listen to you."

+In 2024, English metal band Bring Me the Horizon released a song titled "Kool-Aid".
+Its chorus refers to drinking "the Kool-Aid by the jug", and is one of several songs by the band to use cult imagery and allusions as part of their ongoing Post Human project.